-Everyone loves the Vanagon, but the writing was on the wall: Digifant had to be replaced with something smarter and more reliable.
+The writing was on the wall: Digifant had to be replaced with something smarter and more reliable.
 But what would this be, and who would invent such a thing?
-After six years, thousands of test hours, tens of thousands of test miles, and an unbelievable amount of effort, we are very proud to introduce the GoWesty Engine Management System (GW-EFI).
+After six years, thousands of test hours, tens of thousands of test miles, and an unbelievable amount of effort, we are very proud of our engine management solution for your Vanagon.
+Read the full story here.

 • Replaces no-longer-available-new (NLA) Bosch components